hellozting/InterleavedGroupConvolutions/README.md

 ## Citation

-Please cite our papers on deep fusion in your publications if it helps your research:
+Please cite our papers in your publications if it helps your research:

 ```
 @article{WangWZZ16,